tomslee/ridehail/doc/cities.md

 The report is
 [here](https://archive.sfcta.org/sites/default/files/content/Planning/TNCs/TNCs_Today_112917.pdf).
-In the report, &ldquo;In-service VMT refers to the vehicle miles traveled when transporting a passenger.
-Out-of-service VMT [vehicle miles travelled] refers to the vehicle miles traveled while circulating to pickup a passenger.&rdquo;
+In the report, "In-service VMT refers to the vehicle miles traveled when transporting a passenger.
+Out-of-service VMT [vehicle miles travelled] refers to the vehicle miles traveled while circulating to pickup a passenger."
 It is not clear if this includes P3 time and distance.

 > Approximately 20% of total TNC VMT are out-of-service miles.
 This is
 > significantly lower than the more than 40% of taxi VMT that are
-> out-of-service miles&#x2026; The greater efficiencies of TNCs, as reflected
+> out-of-service miles...
+The greater efficiencies of TNCs, as reflected
 > in a lower share of out-of-service miles, are likely primarily a reflection
 > of the larger fleets of TNC drivers operating on the road at any given time,
 > enabling shorter distances to pickup locations.